dpneal123/ReadIt/README.md

 The **Posts** nav link takes the user to the Posts.View view with the 100 most recent posts

 ![Posts View](./ReadMeImages/Posts_View.png "Posts View")

+Up or downvote posts by clicking the arrows

 A new post or forum can be created by the nav bar links at the top, or the buttons at the top of this page, as well as a few others